 Erik is a software engineer with a passion for all things distributed systems.
 He currently focuses on Big Data storage and analytics at LinkedIn.
 His work mainly focuses around the scalability of HDFS, both internally and via contributions to open source.
 Erik is particularly excited by investigating research into new and interesting storage technologies, and is passionate about the promotion of female involvement and empowerment in the technology space.

 Ankit Singhal is a committer and a member of Apache Phoenix PMC (Project Managment Committee) for more than 2 years now.
-He has also been contributing to projects like HBase, Tephra, Calcite .
-He specializes in designing and developing big data solutions for different line of business.
-With over 7 years of Big Data experience, he has architected and created various analytics products and data warehouse solutions using Hadoop technologies like Hadoop, Kafka, Hive, HBase, Phoenix, spark.
+He has also been contributing to projects like HBase, Tephra, Calcite, Ranger, Hive .
+He specializes in designing and developing big data solutions for a different line of business.
+With over 8 years of Big Data experience, he has architected and created various analytics products and data warehouse solutions using Hadoop technologies like Hadoop, Kafka, Hive, HBase, Phoenix, spark.

 Engineering manager in the Big Data team at Microsoft.

 Software engineer in the Big Data team at Microsoft.

 Ohad Shacham is Senior Research Scientist at Yahoo Research.
 He works on scalable big data and search platforms.
 Most recently, he focused on extending the Omid transaction processing system with high availability and integrating Omid with Apache Phoenix.
 Ohad received his PhD in concurrent software verification from Tel-Aviv University CS in 2012.
 Prior to Yahoo, Ohad lead the SAT based formal verification activities at IBM Research and worked on automatic software vectorization at Intel.